 Next we discuss an immediate application of our study of optimal Hardy-weights in unique continuation theory.
 Very recently, the study of optimal Hardy-weights together with the Liouville comparison principle has been used to establish certain unique continuation results for {\it positive} Schr\"odinger operators in the continuum \cite{DP24} and discrete \cite{DKP24} settings.
 More precisely, they gave a decay criterion that ensures when a solution to the Schr\"odinger equation associated to a positive Schr\"odinger operator with potentials bounded from above is trivial.
 In the literature, such results are known as the Landis-type unique continuation result as they concern the conjecture proposed by {Landis \cite{Landis}}.
 There is a huge bibliography on this topic.
 We refer to the recent comprehensive survey \cite{Survey} for this.
 Now, as we obtain optimal Hardy-weights in Theorem \ref{Theorem:Hardy}, we simply use the ideas from \cite{DKP24,DP24} to obtain the following unique continuation result. \begin{theorem} Let $\sigma \in (0,1]$ and $V \leq 0$ except on a finite subset.
 Assume that $(-\Delta_{\mathbb{N}})^{\sigma} + V \geq 0$ and $\left[ (-\Delta_{\mathbb{N}})^{\sigma} + V\right]u =0$ on $\mathbb{N}$ is such that

 Then $u \equiv 0$. \end{theorem}

 The rest of this article is organised as follows.
-The next section focusses on the prerequisites that are required for the development of this article.
-In Section \ref{Optimal Hardy-weight} we prove our main result Theorem \ref{Theorem:Hardy}.
+The next section focuses on the prerequisites that are required for the development of this article.
+In Section \ref{Optimal Hardy-weight}, we prove our main result Theorem \ref{Theorem:Hardy}.
 Theorem \ref{Thm:UCP} is proven in Section \ref{Sec:UCP}.
-Section \ref{Sec:Final-Rem} includes our concluding remarks.
+Section \ref{Sec:Final-Rem} shows the sharpness of the constant and includes our concluding remarks.
 Some relevant computations are provided in Section \ref{comp}.